What it sounds like

 The sounds

-• FX: snare roll into every drop.
-Vocal chop (“YO” or “WHAT”).
+- FX: snare roll into every drop.
+Short original or licensed vocal shout.
 Riser into impact.

-• Vocal: chopped vocal sample as a hook.
+- Vocal: licensed or self-recorded chopped vocal texture as a hook.
 Often pitched up an octave for the trademark “trap shriek.”

 Production tells